-The hole lock clamp unit in a 3V or 3ESPV instrument provides a stable platform for the sensor modules mounted above and below it.
-It is designed to maintain a positive pressure on the borehole casing over a prolonged period of time without attention, and to fix the sonde in place whilst avoiding transmitting any stresses to the seismic sensors.
+The hole lock clamp unit in a 40TB instrument provides a stable platform for the sensor modules mounted above and below it.
+It is designed to maintain a positive pressure on the borehole casing over a prolonged period of time without attention, and to fix the sonde in place whilst avoiding transmitting any stresses.

-Either single-jaw or three-jaw hole lock units may be provided.
 Güralp Systems hole locks are constructed to order from accurate measurements of your borehole at the depth you wish to install the instrument.
+Either single-jaw or three-jaw hole lock units can be manufactured.